 Groundworks will perform the Phase I field activities.
-For Phase II activities, soil excavation and disposal services will be provided by Chemical Waste Management, Inc. (Chem Waste).
+For Phase II activities, soil excavation and disposal services will be provided by a licensed contractor.
 Groundworks will collect confirmation soil samples from the excavated areas.
 The chemical analyses will be performed by Columbia Analytical Services, a state-certified laboratory.